Master-dinesh/Student_Registration_System/README.md

-Here's a detailed **README** file for your **Student Registration System** assignment that includes icons, a comprehensive description, and step-by-step instructions to make it engaging for users:

----

 # 📚 Student Registration System

 A **simple** and **intuitive** web-based Student Registration System developed using **JavaScript**.
 This application is designed for educational purposes, showcasing JavaScript functionalities and web development concepts in a practical way.
 Users can register students, validate form inputs, and manage student data effortlessly.